Skip to content

 Create your own progress handling:

-def build_with_logging(tree):
+async def build_with_logging(tree):

 """Build tree with custom logging."""